kt140/ECE445_SeniorDesign/Notebooks/Lukas/ReadMe.md

 # 02/28/2022 - Heat Sink Considerations <a name="designdoc"></a>

 # 03/01/2022 - PCB Review <a name="designdoc"></a>

+The PCB review went well for us as a team, there were no major complaints from either of the TAs.
+We only presented the MCU board, because the MPPT Power PCB will not be finished by the first order deadline on 3/8.
+Both Yei and I who are responsible for developing the power converter have two midterms this week, and have not had a chance to consistently work on 445.
+Our goal is to order as many parts as possibel first, and try to finish the second PCB by the end of spring break.
+The second TA approved of our idea of using a heat sink on the power board, due to the large amount of current we expect to draw from the solar panel.

 # 03/02/2022 - Design Document Review <a name="designdoc"></a>

+The Design Review went alright, but we seem to have presented too much content.
+We ran out of time to recieve meaningful feedback, but the professor did ask us "What do you plan on doing for curtailment or when there is no load connected to the solar panel?"
+This was the biggest technical detail that we forgot to include in the Design Document, where we chose to simplify our project by elimintating the need for an energy storage unit.
+We did not want to design three different PCBs to handle different battery inputs, and believed this to be outside of the scope of what can be accomplisehd within a semester.
+We did mention a larger charge storage unit in our RFA and our Project Proposal that would handle the curtailment of the soalr panel, but chose to focus our project on MPPT and USB charging.
+The biggest take away from the design review is that we need to rehearse the final presentation better, give a more breoad overview of each subsystem, and focus on our results rather then each subsystem design.

 # 03/02/2022 - Setting up Overleaf for Final Report <a name="designdoc"></a>

+After we struggled to ensure consistent formatting on the Design Document, we are going to move to Latex for future written assignments.
+This can be included in the 'textbook cost' of the course, since we must pay $7.99 to share a document with three collaborators.
+I signed up for the student account subscription, and began organizing a folder stored on the cloud for each team member to access.
+Here is the link to the shared overleaf document for the [final report](https://www.overleaf.com/project/6212a237c2cf8f5ac891d9d0 "final report").

 # 03/04/2022 - Weekly TA Meeting  <a name="designdoc"></a>
+The main discussion during this weeks meeting was how the PCB was coming along.
+Our team had succesfully completed the PCB that hosts the MCU, but we are quite behind on the power board resposnible for MPPT and all of the sensing circuitry (we all have been working on midterms and interviews).
+Our current plan is to make the encessary changes to the MCu board before the Tuesday deadline, and try to get our second board approved as soon as possible after that.
+We further discussed how long shipping will take, and if it is more worth it to expedite parts on our own or order additional PCBs before the second order deadline.
+I believe we will need to order PCBs on our own, if we run into any issues where the PCB ordered does not work.
+The second item on our agenda are the revisions to the Design Document, because we did not recieve feedback at the end of our Design Review.
+Akshat did not have any feedback on the technical content, but would ask Profesor Schuh and respond to us tomorrow.

 # 03/05/2022 - Revisions to Design Document   <a name="designdoc"></a>
+Yei and I worked on revisign the design document for most of the day.
+Without written feedback, we tried to ensure the formatting was concise in each section, all pictures were formatted properly, and updated the R&V's to have more detailed verification steps.
+We further added a section describing the lack of curtailment in the project, due to the limited amount of time to complete our project within one semester.
+We decided as a team that it would be very complicated to design a power supply that could autonmously switch between the solar panel voltage and an internal voltage supply.
+We had already begun designing two PCBs, and do not want to overextend our workload.
+Our system will not be extracting any power from the solar panel during no laod conditions, and the device will shut down if the load battery has fully charged.

 # 03/06/2022 - Found new paper with change of topology  <a name="designdoc"></a>

 # 03/09/2022 - Completed Transition from GitLab to GitHub  <a name="designdoc"></a>